A broad genetic test saved one newborn's life. Research suggests it could help millions of others

 But researchers envision that whole genome tests eventually will be used for millions of hospitalized babies with confounding, sometimes life-threatening conditions.
 According to the U.S. National Human Genome Research Institute, around 350 million people worldwide live with rare disorders, and about 80% of the more than 7,000 conditions are genetic.

-“I’ve been doing clinical trials of babies for over 40 years,” said study author Dr. Jon Davis, chief of neonatology at Tufts Children’s Hospital in Boston.
+“I’ve been doing clinical trials of babies for over 40 years,” said study author Dr. Jon Davis, chief of newborn medicine at Tufts Medical Center in Boston.
 “It’s not often that you can do something that you feel is going to really change the world and change clinical practice for everyone.”

 The night after Brynn was born, her mother Lindsay noticed her skin was gray, her breathing labored.
 Blood had pooled beneath Brynn's scalp, causing two bulges on her head.